maurice46/Pomodoro/frontend/README.md

 In the frontend, I created an api.js file to handle all the API requests to the backend.
 This file includes functions to get tasks, add a task, and delete a task.

+I also made an instance of an axios request that includes the flash backend url instead of implementing it directly in the todo file.

 In the Todo component, I made the following changes:
 1. Fixed the missing closing brace in the `addTodo` function.
 2. Updated the `onClick` event for the add and remove buttons to use arrow functions.